brianwalczak/BKFZ-SubGHz/README.md

 Finally, open the settings tab on the user interface to configure the frequency, preset, and RSSI.
 Once you've configured these settings, you're all set!

 ## Customization (experimental)
-If you'd like to configure the settings used by the BKFZ SubGHZ, modify the default user configuration, or manage the presets, open the **config** folder in the project.
-You can configure the following files:
+If you'd like to configure the settings used by the BKFZ SubGHZ, modify the default user configuration, or manage presets, modify the following files:
-- **config.h:** Used to store configurations by the device (such as pins, WiFi settings, etc).
+- **headers/config.h:** Stores device configuration such as CC1101 pin-out, WiFi/BLE mode, and recording parameters.
-- **presets.h:** Stores all of the available presets (as used by the Flipper Zero) and its configurations.
+- **presets.cpp:** Stores the list of available SubGHz presets (as used by the Flipper Zero) and their CC1101 register configurations.
+Declarations in `headers/presets.h`.
-- **user_settings.h:** Contains the default user configuration, as well as their available options (also has hopper frequencies as used in the Frequency Analyzer).
+- **user_settings.cpp:** Stores all user-configurable settings as well as their available options, including frequencies, RSSI thresholds, etc. Declarations in `headers/user_settings.h`.

 If you'd like to customize the user interface, you can find all of the HTML files in the **static** folder.
 Additionally, custom fonts, icons, and other libraries such as JQuery are found in the **data** folder (as used by SPIFFS).
 All of these files are served at `/static`.